monaSalih/reading-notes/level401/classQues.md

 # Test your self 📢

-# What the factoer used to evaluate the efficiency?
+# What the factors used to evaluate the efficiency?

 # What is a Linked List,Singly,Head?